n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.executeCommand.md

+---
+title: Execute Command
+description: The Execute Command node is used to run shell commands on the host machine that runs Workflow²
+tags:
+  - Workflow²

+---

 # Execute Command

-The Execute Command node is used to run shell commands on the host machine that runs n8n.
+The Execute Command node is used to run shell commands on the host machine that runs Workflow².

 !!! note " Keep in mind"
     1. If you are running Doc² in Docker, your command will run on the Doc² container and not the Docker host.